nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 Lets go ahead and give the whole thing a shot.

-1. Upload a picture to teh User Client by clicking on the upload button, Once a file has been selected, it will be sent to the websocket automatically and you'll see a notification appear in the activity log.
+1. Upload a picture to the User Client by clicking on the upload button, Once a file has been selected, it will be sent to the websocket automatically and you'll see a notification appear in the activity log.

 <img src="../images/ipfs-upload-service-tutorial/demo-ipfs-1.png"/>